7 Communicating with R Markdown

 ```

-A special code chunk at the top of each R Markdown document, known as the setup code chunk, gives instructions for what should happen when knitting a document.
-It contains the following code chunk options:
+A code chunk at the top of each R Markdown document, known as the setup code chunk, gives instructions for what should happen when knitting a document.
+It contains the following options:

-• echo: Do you want to show the code itself in our knitted document?
+• echo Do you want to show the code itself in the knitted document?

-• message: Do you want to include any messages that code generates?
+• message Do you want to include any messages that code might generate?
 For example, this message shows up when you run library(tidyverse):

 ── Attaching core tidyverse packages ───── tidyverse 1.3.2.9000 ──